-BL 181 Leadership Explorations (CBE) - WINTER SEMESTER (FRESHMAN YEAR)
+BL 181 Leadership Explorations (GCBE) - WINTER SEMESTER (FRESHMAN YEAR)

 This course focuses on identifying and developing an individual's leadership knowledge and skills.
 It provides students with foundational tools to utilize their strengths to effectively lead student teams and ultimately to lead in a dynamic business environment.